 Building a Strong and Diversified Economy

-Investments in Infrastructure to get Goods and Resources to Market
+Building Infrastructure to Get Goods and Resources to Market

 Reinstate Film Tax Credit

-Restore the film employment tax credit eliminated by the Sask Party to start rebuilding the film industry in the province, creating jobs and millions of dollars in economic benefits.
+Saskatchewan Liberals will restore the film employment tax credit eliminated by the Saskatchewan Party to start rebuilding the film industry in the province, creating jobs and millions of dollars in economic benefits.

 Ban Corporate and Union Political Donations